isaacnmm/pestpolicy-hugo2XX/content/posts/best-drywall-primer-sealer/index.md

 However, proper surface cleaning must be done by wiping off any dust and removing any grease or ink stains in order to achieve a clear and smooth surface.
 This primers coverage is just amazing and saves you cost and achieve excellent results at the same time.
 One gallon will cover approximately 300-400 square ft. and will dry to touch in about 30 minutes saving you both cost and time.

+Pros:
-Pros: - Great adhesion - Its fast-drying - Has stain-blocking ability - Hides imperfections
+- Great adhesion
+- Its fast-drying
+- Has stain-blocking ability
+- Hides imperfections

+Cons:
-Cons: - Its not easy to clean-up
+- Its not easy to clean-up

-> See Also: > Ceiling Paint versus Wall Paint

 ###  [3.
 KILZ Premium High-Hide Stain Blocking Primer/Sealer, 1-gallon](https://www.amazon.com/dp/B0002YOZZU/?tag=p-policy-20)